Scale invariance of electrodynamics in radio-frequency linear accelerators: Discussions

-Based on the above considerations, let us consider a specific case where a cavity of an RFQ linac for deuterons is enlarged by a linear factor of 10.
+Based on the aforementioned considerations, let us consider a specific case where a cavity of an RFQ linac for deuterons is enlarged by a linear factor of 10.
 Suppose that the original RFQ was designed to accelerate deuterons at 100 mA\cite{bib:com18}.
-Then, by the above considerations, the enlarged RFQ will be able to accelerate the same number of $^{20}$Ne$^{10+}$ ions up to the same energy, if the same inter-vane voltage as the original is applied in the enlarged cavity.
+Then, based on the aforementioned considerations, the enlarged RFQ can accelerate the same number of $^{20}$Ne$^{10+}$ ions up to the same energy, if the same value of the inter-vane voltage as the original is applied to the enlarged cavity.
 The beam current in this case is 1 A. The trajectories will be scaled by exactly 10 times, even in the presence of the space charge fields.

 In a very crude approximation, one might think that one $^{20}$Ne$^{10+}$ ion could be replaced by ten deuterons.
-If this replacement holds, then the enlarged RFQ considered above might be able to accelerate deuterons with a beam current of 1A.
-It will be interesting to examine the possibility of the replacement by computer simulations, and this is a subject for future work.
-If successful, this ``Big RFQ'' could be an alternative candidate for a high current linac for nuclear transmutation\cite{bib:oku19}.
+If this replacement holds, the enlarged RFQ considered above may accelerate deuterons with a beam current of 1 A. It will be interesting to examine the possibility of the replacement by computer simulations, and this is a subject for future studies.
+If successful, this ``Big RFQ'' can be an alternative candidate for a high current linac for nuclear transmutation\cite{bib:oku19}.